-I’ve personally invested $810,000 in real estate crowdfunding to gain exposure to the heartland of America where real estate valuations are cheaper, and rental yields are much higher compared to coastal city real estate.
+I've personally invested $810,000 in real estate crowdfunding to gain exposure to the heartland of America.
+Valuations are cheaper and rental yields are much higher compared to coastal city real estate.

-There are no guaranteed returns, but I like that Fundrise aggressively screens all their deals so that only 5% of the potential deals make it onto their platform.
+There are no guaranteed returns.
+But I like that Fundrise aggressively screens all their deals.
+Only 5% of the potential deals make it onto their platform.

 Fundrise Growth And Performance

 According to the latest public offering documents by Fundrise for its IPO, the firm manages roughly $1 billion in assets under management, has over 150,000 active investors.
 Their AUM grow and investor signups have been very promising.
 In fact, Fundrise is emerging as one of the main institutional investors in the real estate space today.

 Fundrise’s five-year average platform portfolio has also done quite well, yielding a 10.79% return versus 7.92% for the Vanguard Total Stock Market ETF and 7.4% for the Vanguard Real Estate ETF.
 Their massive 14%+ outperformance in 2018 versus the Vanguard Total Stock Market ETF is particularly impressive.

 By generating a strong 5-year return, Fundrise has taken a huge step forward in proving out what they have believed for so long.
 A model of individuals diversifying into real estate through a direct, low-cost technology platform is a superior investment alternative to owning only publicly traded stocks and bonds.